Living on Campus

 Also, there are BUC$, which can be added to your Binghamton University Student ID Card to pay for meals at many off-campus restaurants in the Binghamton area.

+While living on campus at Binghamton, you will have access to computer labs, commonly referred to as PODS.
 During breaks from classes or when you are on campus at SUNY Broome, you will have access to computer labs located throughout that campus too.
 The campus computer usage includes a print quota each semester.
-Click the following link for additional information More details>

 When you are at SUNY Broome, you will have access to the "internet only" network that allows you to connect via your personal portable devices.
-Get more details>

-- Residence hall safety - All residence hall doors are locked on a 24-hour basis, requiring key-card access.
+- All residence hall doors are locked on a 24-hour basis, requiring key-card access.